andresilveirah/yato/README.md

 Run `npm run build`.

-You can open the app by opening `index.html` on your browser.
+You can try it out locally `dist/index.html` on your browser or  [codebikeandmore.com/yato](http://codebikeandmore.com/yato/)

 ## Test